Szulce/Python/Docs/praca/chapter1.md

 Do przygotowania danych wykorzystano zestaw narzędzi Pandas, ułatwiający tworzenie struktur danych i ich analizę.
 W celu wizualizacji wyników w postaci wykresów zastosowano Matplotlib.

+// joblib do storage
+Let's Reflect back on Joblib approach :

+PROs of Joblib :

+1) the Joblib library offers a bit simpler workflow compared to Pickle.

+2) While Pickle requires a file object to be passed as an argument, Joblib works with both file objects and string filenames.

+3) In case our model contains large arrays of data, each array will be stored in a separate file, but the save and restore procedure will remain the same.

+4) Joblib also allows different compression methods, such as 'zlib', 'gzip', 'bz2', and different levels of compression

+FLASK dla strony
+ -
+//todo opis maszyn , taktowanie procesora (czy to może mieć wpływ - opis działania biliotek )
+//todo wymienić obrazki wykresów na te które zostały utworzone na podstawie działania algorytmu
 # Wprowadzenie teoretyczne